JazmynHarris/learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
+- Insecure session configuration and management.
+The session secret is visible and static in the code.

 2. Briefly explain different ways in which vulnerability can be exploited.
+- An attacker can use the secret to impersonate users and create own cookies.
+- They can gain unauthorized access through admin account

 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.
+- The secret changes every time the server restarts with a different argument preventing a hardcode value in the code be accessed by an attacker.